 - 2 tablespoons cold vinegar

-- Measure the four tablespoons of water and two of vinegar into a cup and place the cup in the refrigerator.
+- Measure the 4 tablespoons of water and 2 of vinegar into a cup and place the cup in the refrigerator.
 Put a second cup of water in the refrigerator in case more liquid is needed.
 You can throw the cups in the freezer for just a few minutes to speed the chilling process.

 - Never sift flour to make the dough for pie crust, but stir it lightly with a fork or whisk before measuring.
 Flour tends to compact as it sits in its bag or can.
-To measure, gently, gently scoop the flour into a measuring cup, (don’t pack it in), then draw a finger or knife across the top of the cup to level it.
+To measure, gently scoop the flour into a measuring cup (don’t pack it in).
+Then draw a finger or knife across the top of the cup to level it.

 - With a whisk or a fork, combine the flour and the salt in a bowl.
 Add the vegetable shortening.
 Cut the shortening into the flour with a pastry blender, a fork, or even hands.
 Generally, I will start with the fork and then work the mixture with my fingers.
 The goal is to end up with a bowl of flour-shortening bits that somewhat resemble pieces of rice or cornmeal.

-- Leave the ball of dough in the bowl or wrap it in wax paper, then throw it into the refrigerator to chill for thirty minutes, firming it up.
-Once in the fridge, you can devote those thirty minutes—or so—to preparing the filling.
+- Leave the ball of dough in the bowl or wrap it in wax paper, then throw it into the refrigerator to chill for 30 minutes, firming it up.
+Once in the fridge, you can devote those 30 minutes—or so—to preparing the filling.
 However, the dough can stay in longer if need be, even overnight.

 Rolling Out the Dough

-2. Place the slightly smaller ball on the wax paper.
-Flour your hands lightly then flatten the ball with the heel of your hand.
+Place the slightly smaller ball on the wax paper.
+Flour your hands lightly, then flatten the ball with the heel of your hand.
 Next, roll from the middle of the ball, constantly changing the direction in which you roll, so that the circle is roughly even all around.
 One way to do it is to keep rotating the paper an eighth to a quarter turn, then just roll towards yourself.
-You are aiming for the dough to be about an eighth of an inch thick and about an inch in diameter larger than the top rim of the pie plate.
+You are aiming for the dough to be about an 1/8-inch thick and about 1 inch in diameter larger than the top rim of the pie plate.